DeepMicroscopy/SlideRunner/README.md

 If you use the software for research purposes, please cite our paper:

-> M. Aubreville, C. Bertram, R. Klopfleisch and A. Maier (2018): SlideRunner - A Tool for Massive Cell Annotations in Whole Slide Images, In: Bildverarbeitung für die Medizin 2018, 	[arXiv:1802.02347](https://arxiv.org/abs/1802.02347) [preprint](https://arxiv.org/pdf/1802.02347.pdf)
+> M. Aubreville, C. Bertram, R. Klopfleisch and A. Maier (2018) SlideRunner - A Tool for Massive Cell Annotations in Whole Slide Images.
+In: Bildverarbeitung für die Medizin 2018.
+Springer Vieweg, Berlin, Heidelberg, 2018. pp. 309-314. [link](https://www.springerprofessional.de/sliderunner/15478976) [arXiv:1802.02347](https://arxiv.org/abs/1802.02347)

 Please find the authors webpage at: https://www5.cs.fau.de/~aubreville/